 Summary

 Recent evidence suggests that support for far-right parties is growing among young men across Western democracies.
-While existing research links the far-right male vote to middle-aged and older cohorts, it remains unclear why this pattern is now emerging among younger men.
-Established economic accounts emphasise economic insecurity and social status decline, whereas cultural explanations highlight a backlash against changing gender norms.
-However, we know little about how these processes interact.
-This paper proposes a new theoretical framework integrating masculinity norms, economic insecurity, and far-right support.
-We argue that conservative young men hold expectations of upward mobility in line with their gender role.
-When these are undermined by exposure to economic insecurity, they perceive a threat to their masculine identity.
-In response, they reaffirm traditional gender norms and become more likely to support far-right parties that promise to restore gender hierarchy.
-We aim to test this argument using observational causal evidence and a survey experiment in three European countries.
-Our findings will advance understanding of the drivers of youth support for the far-right and inform strategies to safeguard democratic stability.
+While existing research addresses far-right support among middle-aged and older men, explanations for its growing appeal among younger men remain limited.
+Economic accounts stress gendered insecurity and status decline, while cultural approaches highlight backlash against changing gender norms.
+However, we know little about whether and how these processes interact.
+This paper proposes a new theoretical framework that integrates economic insecurity, masculinity, and support for the far-right.
+We argue that conservative young men hold expectations of upward mobility in line with traditional gender norms.
+Economic insecurity undermines these expectations, threatening masculine identity by generating a mismatch between the idealized provider role and their perceived ability to fulfill it.
+To resolve the resulting dissonance, young men adopt both externalized, aggressive strategies, such as hostile sexism and far-right support and internalized, defensive strategies, such as rejecting their own provider role.
+We test this argument using observational causal evidence and a survey experiment.
+Our findings advance the understanding of the drivers of youth support for the far-right and inform strategies to safeguard democratic stability.

 I am an affiliate of Nuffield College (University of Oxford) and a Research Assistant at the